nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 # Scenario
 When there are multiple independent tasks to be completed, all as part of one thread, without blocking the thread
-> Concurrently run many tasks within a thread in non-blocking fashion
+> Concurrently, run many tasks within a thread in non-blocking fashion

 combination of using virtual threads to write sequential code and futures/CompletableFutures for concurrent code is both readable and powerful